outmoded/hapijs.com/lib/tutorials/getting-started.md

 Great!
 This is just one short example of what plugins are capable of, for more information check out the [plugins tutorial](/tutorials/plugins).

-## Packs

-You may be wondering: what is the `server.pack` property that the register method is attached to?

-It's a pack!
-Packs are a way for hapi to combine multiple servers into a single unit, and are designed to give a unified interface when working with plugins.

-When you create a server, a pack object is automatically created and stored as the `server.pack` property.
-You can also create a pack directly, and add servers to it later.

-For more information about packs, check out the [packs tutorial](/tutorials/packs).

 ## Everything else

 hapi has many, many other capabilities and only a select few are documented in tutorials here.
 Please use the list to your right to check them out.
 Everything else is documented in the [API reference](/api) and, as always, feel free to ask question or just visit us on freenode in [#hapi](http://webchat.freenode.net/?channels=hapi).